zachloh00/covid-policy-impact-malaysia/README.md

 - **Monthly Petrol and Diesel Prices**
 - **MCO Timeline and Types** (from Wikipedia)

+### ⚠️ Caveats and Limitations

+- The starting dates vary between different KTMB services due to the phased rollout of KITS (from which this data is sourced).
+- Ensure this is accounted for when comparing ridership across services over time.

 Each dataset has minimal cleaning, allowing for direct time series visualization and comparison.

 ## 🔍 Objectives